National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 _The importance of data cleaning and appropriate preprocessing cannot be overestimated, and often requires clinical domain expertise in addition to sound data science practices, such as a well-reasoned approach to missing values (see Section 2.3) and normalization of values in the context of certain machine learning algorithms.

 The simplest building block on the left of [Figure xxx](Figure image-040-BuildingBlock.png) is the [_concept id](_Understanding The Data#Vocabulary Concepts), the raw data of the OMOP tables.
-Next comes the [_concept set](_Understanding The Data#Concept Sets), which creates sets of concept ids that are semantically synonymous _for the purposes of this study’s Research Question_.
+Next comes the [_concept set](_Understanding The Data#Concept Sets), which creates sets of concept ids that are semantically synonymous _for the purposes of this study's Research Question_.
 The next 4 columns all fall under the general category of [_derived variable](_Analyzing the Data#Using the Knowledge Store); the different columns suggest different roles.
 So a _Formula_ may be independent of the context of use (e.g., [BMI](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-2ED519D&view=focus)), regardless of the research question.
 A _Transformation_ may be more complex, such as "[macrovisit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-B136507&view=focus)",[ref] to indicate a hospital admission, or "[critical visit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C368A83&view=focus)", used in defining a Covid-19 hospitalization.